We earn commissions from brands listed on this site, which influences how listings are presented.

 Key Insights

-• A business checking account is a bank account designed for everyday business transactions, such as receiving revenue and paying expenses.
+• A business checking account is designed for day-to-day business transactions (payments in, expenses out).

-• The SBA recommends you open a dedicated business checking account as soon as you start receiving and making payments.
+• The SBA recommends opening a business account as soon as you start accepting or spending money as your business.

 What Is a Business Checking Account?

 A business checking account is a dedicated bank account designed specifically for your company's transactions.
-Unlike personal checking accounts that use your Social Security number (SSN), business accounts often require a federal employer identification number (EIN) and are structured to handle business operations.
+Unlike personal checking accounts that use your Social Security number (SSN), business accounts may require a federal employer identification number (EIN), depending on your business structure, and they often include business-specific tools like multiple-user access, integrations, and higher transaction limits.

 Key Features and Differences